postworthy/ClassOverride/6 - 1t-h4s-thE-ju1cE/README.md

 ---

+# 🏁 Warm-Up Exercises
+Before diving into the OWASP Top 10 challenges, here are a few warm-up tasks to help you get familiar with the Juice Shop environment:

+1. **Find the Scoreboard**  🎯
+   - The Scoreboard shows your progress and available challenges.
+   - Try to locate it (hint: it’s not directly linked in the main navigation).

+2. **Leave Feedback** 📝
+   - Find the customer feedback page.
+   - Submit a comment and see how it appears in the system.

+3. **Register and Log In** 🔑
+   - Create a new account and log in.
+   - Explore the “My Account” section to understand what information is stored.

+4. **Browse Products and Place an Order** 🛒
+   - Add an item to your shopping basket.
+   - Complete a checkout process to see how order tracking works.

+These exercises will help you understand the shop’s structure, navigation, and functionality before you start exploiting vulnerabilities.

+---

 # 🕵️ The OWASP Top 10 in Juice Shop

 Below you’ll find **each OWASP Top 10 item** explained with a **practical Juice Shop challenge** you can try.